-We’re excited to announce new and upcoming user improvements to OSF Registries, a scholarly repository designed to facilitate transparency and rigor in research.
-With OSF Registries, you can search existing registrations or create and aggregate your own rigorous research materials while making them discoverable amidst a variety of top registries (ClinicalTrials.gov, Research Registry, etc.).
+We’re excited to announce new user improvements to OSF Registries, a scholarly repository designed to facilitate transparency and rigor in research.
+With OSF Registries, you can search existing registrations or create and aggregate your own rigorous research materials while making them discoverable across a variety of top registries (ClinicalTrials.gov, Research Registry, etc.).

 The latest enhancements to OSF Registries impact how users interact with and navigate registrations.
 First of all, we’ve made key content more prominent to those visiting your registration landing page.
 Our new layout pulls your registration’s metadata and form details forward for viewers to browse, identify, and search for relevant content more easily.

 In the example above, you’ll notice the improved collapsible navigation menu on the left allows for quick access to various components of your research.
 On the right, metadata such as contributors, descriptions, DOI, and tags are now visible without requiring viewers to leave the page, as was the case before.

 Have you ever completed a registration and wished you could go back and tweak the metadata fields after submission?
-Great news: This functionality is coming!
-You’ll soon have the ability to edit keywords, subjects, licenses, and descriptions without affecting the registration form details.
+Now, you can edit keywords, subjects, licenses, and descriptions without affecting the registration form details!
 After receiving regular feedback requesting editable metadata fields, we are happy to finally rollout this critical functionality for users.

 Streamlined Registration Workflow

 The process of submitting a registration will be easier than ever with our upcoming redesigned workflow.
 Our team is working to provide you with an intuitive registration process from start to finish through a simplified interface and guided workflow.
 Not only will this streamline the registration process for users, this updated process will also ensure each registration is optimized for discoverability through strategic fields, improving both the efficiency and quality of the registration process.
 We anticipate the release of the enhanced workflow by the end of 2019.

 Once the aforementioned submission and search optimization enhancements are finalized, the new OSF Registries interface will serve as the foundation for current and future branded registries—a service for groups who wish to manage registrations and affiliated material according to their needs.